biocodellc/ppo-data-pipeline/README.md

 # Loading Data
 If you choose to load data into an elasticsearch instance, you can run the loader script
 ```
+# if you are running on a desktop and want to load from a remote server, you will want to execute
+# a command similar to this:
+cd data
+tar zcvf - PROJECT/processed/output_reasoned_csv/* | ssh jdeck@biscicol.org "cd /home/jdeck/data/ppo; tar xvzf -"

+# ssh to remote server, checkout a copy of this code and run:
 ./loader.sh
 ```